AndrewZures/AndrewZures.github.io/_posts/2014-02-08-clj-cljs-pt6-platform-and-macros.md

 Now uncomment the `:require` statement and rerun your tests.
 Your ClojureScript tests will fail to run!

 It seems like we should `:require` our platform namespace since the file uses it, but this will actually break the ClojureScript-side tests.
 This is because the macro file will always attempt to evaluate the `.clj` version of our platform file if it is defined in the `:require` namespace.
 By using a fully-qualified namespace in our macro instead of referencing it through a `:require` statement, the correct platform file will be evaluated at macro expansion.
-So, in this case, you should not require the platform file but instead use its fully-qualified namespace where it is needed.
+So, when it comes to macros, you should not `:require` the platform file but instead use its fully-qualified namespace where it is needed.

 #Where We're At